Corn Rainfall Insurance Program

 - Precipitation Cap

 Premium rates are calculated for participating weather stations based on weather station historical precipitation data, the weighting option and the precipitation cap that you select.
-Corn Heat Unit (CHU) and Corn Rainfall Program (CRP) acres are subject to USA premium as they are annual crop acres.
+Corn Heat Unit and Corn Rainfall Program acres are subject to Unseeded Acreage premium as they are annual crop acres.

 Coverage is available at $150, $175, $250 or $350 per acre.
 At the time of enrolment, you must declare all acres selected for coverage.
 You may insure any number of acres; you do not need to insure all your corn acres.
 All acres on that contract must be insured at the same level of coverage.

-Producers may select coverage through the CRP and the Corn Heat Unit Program; however, the same acres cannot be insured under the corn multi-peril yield-loss program.
-If selecting coverage under both CRP and CHU, your coverage level for each program will be $175/acre independently.
+You may select coverage through the Corn Rainfall Program and the Corn Heat Unit Program; however, the same acres cannot be insured under the corn Multi-Peril yield-loss program.
+If selecting coverage under both Corn Rainfall and Corn Heat Unit programs, your coverage level for each program is $175/acre independently.

 If you seed fewer acres than declared, your insured acres and premium will be adjusted accordingly.
 If you seed more acres, the declared acres will be used for premium calculations.
 Insured acres must be seeded to corn.